thisismyrobot/mask/README.md

 ## Attribution

-This mask is a minor modification of a [pattern (pdf)](https://daisymultifacetica.files.wordpress.com/2020/05/adult-large-2.pdf) by [Daisy Multifacetica](https://daisymultifacetica.com/freebies/).
+This mask is a minor modification of a contoured [pattern (pdf)](https://daisymultifacetica.files.wordpress.com/2020/05/adult-large-2.pdf) by [Daisy Multifacetica](https://daisymultifacetica.com/freebies/).
 The modification I made is to make a little more room around the nose at the top